RayneYoruka/pi-hole-android-private-dns/README.md

 2: Pihole binds to 443 and 80 port.
 You need to navigate to your pihole instance "/admin/settings/all" and change the port, I'd bind mine to 8080 to make sure it doesn't conflict.

+3: Pihole doesn't use lighttpd anymore it will fail to start/stop the systemd service, the script will most likely be updated some time soonish to reflect on modern debian installations and / pihole installs.

 <!-- END common-footer.mustache -->